CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 -------------------
 Getting Started
 -------------------
-1. Clone the repository locally
+1. Clone the git repository locally
 2. Open the repository with Mbed Studio
-3. Select "Project 1" as the Active program
+3. Select "Project 1" as the Active program in Mbed studio
+4. Connect the Nucleo-L4R5ZI to your computer via USB cable
-4. Select Nucleo L4R5ZI as the Target
+5. Select Nucleo-L4R5ZI as the Target in Mbed studio
+6. Click on the play button labeled "Run Program" to begin executing the code on the Nucleo